MilanStaffehl/numdantic/README.md

 from numdantic import NDArray

 # named axes using type aliases
-width: TypeAlias = int
+Width: TypeAlias = int
-height: TypeAlias = int
+Height: TypeAlias = int

 # annotate image
-image: NDArray[tuple[width, height], np.int64]
+image: NDArray[tuple[Width, Height], np.int64]
 ```

 For Python 3.12+ it is of course recommended to instead use the [new type alias syntax](https://peps.python.org/pep-0695/) instead.

-### Using Python built-ins as dtype
+### Python built-ins cannot be used as dtype (yet)

 Currently, `numdantic` does not allow using Python built-in types as dtype for array annotations.
-This is due to how `numpy` types their `ndarray` type: as dtype, they only allow subtypes of `np.generic`.
+This is due to how `numpy` types their `ndarray` type: as dtype, it only allows subtypes of `np.generic`.
 This is despite the fact that `numpy` has, for quite some time now, also accepted built-in types such as `int` or `float` as dtypes.
 The reasoning probably is that these built-in types are converted into proper `numpy` dtypes before an `ndarray` is constructed.

 In principle, this can be remedied by simply adding built-in types to the allowed dtypes in `numdantic` and then ignoring the complaints that type checkers will have, but this could lead to unforeseen consequences and sort of defeats the whole point of type checking.
 Therefore, `numdantic` accepts this limitation for now.